Tom Chambers (basketball): Player profile and legacy

-Legacy

 Chambers was inducted into the Phoenix Suns Ring of Honor in April 1999 and became the first inductee since the Ring of Honor was installed at America West Arena (now Footprint Center).
 As part of the induction ceremony, he received a bronze statue by artist Sam Wickey recreating his 1989 dunk over the New York Knicks guard Mark Jackson.
 Chambers was also honored by being inducted into the Utah Sports Hall of Fame in 2010 and the Arizona Sports Hall of Fame in 2019.
-Of all former NBA players that are (or have been) eligible for election to the Naismith Memorial Basketball Hall of Fame, Chambers is one of only three players (along with Antawn Jamison and Joe Johnson) to have scored 20,000 or more career points without being elected to the Hall of Fame.